dromara/website/docs/en-us/soul/dev-iphost_en.md

 }
 ```

-* Register class "A" (you created before) as a Spring Bean.
+* Register defined class as a Spring Bean.

 ```java
    @Bean